It’s not often that the planets align and everything goes so swimmingly well that you catch a fish against all odds, but that’s exactly what happened.

 In 1984, the Lost River Sucker was listed under the Endangered Species Act.

-My Species #83, endagered in ’84.
-Is that poetic?
+My Species #83, endangered in ’84.
+Is that darkly poetic?
 I don’t know, but it certainly adds value to a species I already treasure.

 I landed that fish, and it was, in fact, a Lost River Sucker.
 It wasn’t huge, but I’ve since caught quite a few of them, and many have been over 10 pounds.